liwohart/dea/README.md

 |L    |       38|     284|          250|         120|

 where we have the numbers of doctors and of nurses as _inputs_ and the numbers of inpatients and of outpatients as _outputs_.

-Then, assuming we want solve using the primal CCR model, the command would be
+Say it's stored in `data\hospital.csv`.
+Then, assuming we want to solve it using the primal CCR model, the command would be

 ```
 python primal_dea.py data\hospital.csv 2 2 doctors nurses inpatients outpatients